top of page

 Sale of Chametz

-This year, it is all-the-more important to sell your chametz.
-This can be done with this online form.
+To sell your chametz, you may use our online form.
 It gives Rabbi Carie permission to sell your chametz to a non-Jewish person for the duration of Passover.
 Just put your leftover chametz in a sealed cabinet/separate location in your home and allow me to sell it for you.
-Please fill out our online Chametz Sale form by Monday, April 3, 2023.
+Please fill out our online Chametz Sale form by Thursday, April 10, 2025.*

 Rabbinical Assembly